RLik/cnf-zabbix/README.md

 3. Correct postgresql user name for zabbix (variable zabbix_db_user_name) in roles/zabbix/vars/main.yml if needed.
 3. Correct postgresql databse name for zabbix (variable zabbix_db_name) in roles/zabbix/vars/main.yml if needed.
 4. Correct server_name variable in roles/zabbix/vars/main.yml.
 Specify name by which Zabbix server will be available.
+5. If you need HTTPS set enable_ssl to "true" in roles/zabbix/vars/main.yml and specify SSL cert and key file location on ansible server in vars: ssl_certificate_key_path and ssl_certificate_path

 ## Final step
 Go to configured URL ans complete setup.